maiquitome/inmana_api/README.md

 * Phoenix Web Framework
 * Credo - a static code analysis tool for the Elixir language with a focus on teaching and code consistency.
 * Bamboo - to send emails
+* ExCoveralls - An Elixir library that reports test coverage statistics, with the option to post to coveralls.io service.

 <br>